narayani2327/narayani2327/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [harikalanarayani@gmail.com](mailto:harikalanarayani@gmail.com)
-* 🧠  I'm learning REACT and Flask
+* 🧠  I'm learning React and Flask

 ### Skills